Finding a Good Swim Lap Watch

 There are a few common features that a lot of modern swim lap counter watches tend to have these days.
 Here are a few things that can be found on contemporary products.
 There might be something here you want to zero in on specifically.

 - Swim Stroke Count: Most of the best watches for swimming laps will include a stroke counter of some kind.
 They all work differently, but most have gyroscopic technology which detects each time you lift your arms.
-This is valuable if you're into efficiency, and lets you find the perfect number of strokes per lap.
+This is valuable if you're into efficiency, and it lets you find the perfect number of strokes per lap.
 Some will even detect the type of stroke you're using automatically!

 - Lap Counter: All of the watches for swimming laps that I'll be reviewing will have the capability to monitor how many laps you have swum.
 Personally, this is the key feature for me; I tend to get lost in my head when I swim and constantly lose track of how many laps I've gone.
 With a watch like this, that's not an issue anymore.